 Do ensure that the canteen/eating room and kitchen are kept safe and hygienic in accordance with all applicable laws.
-Do ensure that all employees who work in the kitchen are suitable for food service and have a valid health certificate.
+Do ensure that all employees who work in the kitchen are suitable for food service and have a valid health certificate as well as certification or training on food hygiene and safety as required by law.